eZmaxinc/eZmax-SDK-java/docs/ObjectUserApi.md

     //Authorization.setApiKeyPrefix("Token");

     ObjectUserApi apiInstance = new ObjectUserApi(defaultClient);
-    String sSelector = "AgentBrokerEmployeeEzsignUserNormal"; // String | The type of Users to return String eFilterActive = "All"; // String | Specify which results we want to display.
+    String sSelector = "AgentBrokerAssistant"; // String | The type of Users to return String eFilterActive = "All"; // String | Specify which results we want to display.
     String sQuery = "sQuery_example"; // String | Allow to filter the returned results
     HeaderAcceptLanguage acceptLanguage = HeaderAcceptLanguage.fromValue("*"); // HeaderAcceptLanguage |